bradymiller/bradymiller.github.io/todo/index.md

 1. Revocation (turned in by Treasurer; awaiting reply).
 1. Taxes (2015 turned in by Treasurer, although likely not needed until revocation complete).
 1. Confirm registered agent and USPS address change.
-1. oemr.org website upgrade and migrate to github pages.
+1. migrate oemr website to the site on github pages.
 1. Migrate oemr.org domain name to OEMR organization.
 1. New OEMR logo(have budget of $100).
 1. Budget.